US Passport Guide · Updated May 2026

 Bottom line

-For most people in 2026, the best approach is:
+For most people in 2026, the practical path is:

-- Take the photo yourself using your phone in standard camera mode (no Portrait Mode, no beauty filters)
+- Take the photo yourself in standard camera mode (no Portrait Mode, no beauty filters)

-Get My Photo →Sources: U.S. State Department passport photo requirements · U.S. State Department visa photo requirements · PixID rejection guide · PixID vs PhotoAiD comparison
+Get My Photo — $4.99Sources: U.S. State Department passport photo requirements · U.S. State Department visa photo requirements · PixID rejection guide · PixID vs PhotoAiD comparison